 Of course, the fetish for unity is a Progressive thing.
 Often it takes comical turns, like when public opinion is running hard against some Progressive cause.
 Then the public is described as “divided over the issue.”
 A suitable bad guy is found and scorn is heaped on him by the media for his divisiveness.
 On the other hand, when opinion is slightly in favor of the Progressives, then we hear that the public is nearly unanimous in their support.
 This is followed by calls of unity, which means the opposition should surrender.

 The classic example of this was homosexual marriage.
-State after state held referendums on the issue. for 30 some odds times the public voted against it.
+State after state held referendums on the issue.
+The public voted against it.
 After every defeat, the media reported that a divided electorate narrowly opposed gay marriage.
 Then the one time it passes, a deluge of press claiming a tidal wave of support in favor of homosexual marriage.
 It was so convincing, the Supreme Court decided that voting was too much a bother and unilaterally declared gay marriage a sacrament.

 Unity was not always a fetish for our rulers.
 In my youth, I had to sit and listen to civics lectures from Boomer instructors about the glories of raucous democracy.
 The whole point of democracy was for the people to have a civilized argument in order to gain a majority around a position.
 The change seems to have happened in the Clinton years.
 Anyone who opposed the Clintons was accused of dividing the public.
 As is true of so many of the problems in the current crisis, the roots of this unity fetish are in the Ozarks.